w3f/polkadot-wiki/docs/learn/learn-xcm.md

 slug: ../learn-xcm
 ---

-The Cross-Consensus Message Format, or **XCM**, is a **messaging format** and language that is used to define messages between consensus systems.
+The Cross-Consensus Message Format, or **XCM**, is a **messaging format** and language used to define messages between consensus systems.

-One of {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}'s main initiatives is interoperability amongst not only parachains, but also any other participating consensus-driven systems.
-XCM is the language in which complex, cross-consensus conversations can occur in.
-This means that if two blockchains can "speak" XCM, they can seamlessly interact with each other with a common messaging format.
+One of {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}'s main initiatives is interoperability amongst parachains and any other participating consensus-driven systems.
+XCM is the language in which complex, cross-consensus conversations can occur.
+Two blockchains can "speak" XCM can seamlessly interact with each other with a standard messaging format.

 ![xcm](../assets/cross-consensus/xcm.drawio.svg)

 :::info

-Remember, a consensus system here means any system or protocol that derives consensus in order to agree on the latest and correct state.
-This could mean a Polkadot parachain, an EVM smart contract, or other bridged chain.
-Most of the time, we discuss XCM in the context of connecting parachains, but please bear this in mind!
+Remember, a consensus system here means any system or protocol that derives consensus to agree on the latest and correct state, whether it's a Polkadot parachain, an EVM smart contract, or other bridged consensus systems.
+We usually discuss XCM in the context of connecting parachains, but please bear this in mind!

 :::